 Organize the exchange, then send the ideas

 Create a Cuchumbo, let your players add their own hints, and the budget will stretch far further than you expected.
-Free, private, and done in under a minute.
+Free, private, sealed, done in under a minute.